ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Traditional SAR Imaging Algos/README.md

 For advanced reconstruction, we include the [Lightweight Imaging Algorithm (LIA)](https://ieeexplore.ieee.org/abstract/document/9362213), an iterative, matrix-based method designed for efficient, high-quality imaging under irregular or non-uniform aperture trajectories.

+*One thing to note is that backpropagating through the full LIA operator was very slow because of its iterative nature.
+Therefore, for LIA we compute gradients using a linear BPA surrogate built from the same propagation matrix H, while the final attacked image is always reconstructed using the full LIA algorithm.
+I do not know if a trick like this is acceptable in terms of calculating gradients and attacking.*

 ***

 ### Attack Implementation for Reproducibility